lmmx/cargo-bloat-action-demo/README.md

 - rust-cache for dependency caching
 - Fork PRs see analysis in check summary (inline status skipped due to GitHub permissions)

+> [!TIP]
-If you primarily accept PRs from forks, delete the "Update commit status" step from the workflow to avoid the skipped check.
+> If you primarily accept PRs from forks, delete the "Update commit status" step from the workflow to avoid the skipped check.

 ## Setup